 Deukmejian Wilderness Park is a 709-acre park of sage and chaparral located in the San Gabriel foothills.
 The park also includes streamside woodlands and big-cone spruce.
 Park Center, a 12-acre visitor’s center, is at the park’s south end.
 These include the park’s ranger station, the historic Stone Barn Nature Center, and general amenities.

-Dozens of miles of moderately steep trails pass indigenous flora, such as poppies, yellow monkey flowers, and Canterbury bells.
-Animals in the area include coyotes and mountain lions, but neither predator actively seek out humans.
+Dozens of moderately steep trails pass indigenous flora, such as poppies, yellow monkey flowers, and Canterbury bells.
+Animals in the area include coyotes and mountain lions, but neither predator actively seeks out humans.

-See Related: Fun & Best Things to Do in Pismo Beach, California
+See Related: Things to Do in Pismo Beach, California

 7. Alex Theatre